-My technique to find inner peace is quite isolationist in nature - attempt to avoid unnecessary suffering - any suffering whose lesson can be taught without it - and learn from the lessons of sufferings that have already been in your life, to avoid them once more in the future.
-That way you will suffer only when suffering is inevitable, while you will become wise enough as to avoid suffering that isn't necessary for one's growth.
+My technique for finding inner peace is quite isolationist in nature.
+I try to avoid any form of unnecessary suffering, and learn from the lessons of sufferings that have already been in my life, to avoid them once more in the future.
+That way, I only suffer when suffering is inevitable, while I become wise enough to avoid suffering that isn't necessary for one's growth.

-And on the contrary - optimize anything that is both healthy and reduces your levels of stress, even if it means not giving up to peer pressure and other stresses of a society that might not know you as well as yourself.
-Carve the path in your life which brings you the most calm and the least suffering, and should you engage in an activity that is too stressful for you to endure, take a break or retire from it completely if it's not necessary.
+On the contrary, I optimize anything that is both healthy and reduces my levels of stress, even if it means not giving up to peer pressure and other stresses of a society that might not know me as well as myself.
+I carve the path in my life that brings me the calmest and the least suffering, and should I engage in an activity that is too stressful for me to endure, I take a break or retire from it completely if it's not necessary.

-What can be assured of is this: a lot of what may stress us, isn't necessarily worth to be stressed over.
-Rationalize the nature of the factors of your stress, and it through logic these factors might decrease in their dominance over the stress it evitably cause us.
-Let us not waste our time stressing over things that aren't worth it.
+We can be sure of this: a lot of what may stress us is not necessarily worth stressing over.
+If we rationalize the nature of the factors that cause us stress, we can use logic to reduce their dominance over us and the stress they unnecessarily cause.
+Let us not waste our time stressing over things that are not worth it.